Famous Photographer, Famous Daughter

 A project that’s had 33 million views and counting as of January 2017.

 When Jessica Alba, George Takei, and even the new Wonder Woman film director Patty Jenkins talk about your work, trust us, it’s pretty cool.

 McGrew Studios and Josh Rossi Photography have wanted to work together on a project for several years, and at last we finally have!

-The convergence of his daughter Nellee's 3rd birthday, the 75th anniversary of Wonder Woman, Halloween 2016, plus the new Wonder Woman movie trailer have culminated in a personal project for Josh that hit viral status within just several days.
-As Josh told KSL TV in an interview at our studio, "All the trending buttons have been hit with both the timing and subject matter of his project," (not to mention Full Time Photographer's original click-bait article title that waves a design and labor rate in readers' faces).
+The convergence of his daughter Nellee’s 3rd birthday, the 75th anniversary of Wonder Woman, Halloween 2016, plus the new Wonder Woman movie trailer all culminated in a personal project for Josh that hit viral status within just several days.
+As Josh told KSL TV in an interview at our studio, “All the trending buttons have been hit with both the timing and subject matter of his project,” (not to mention Full Time Photographer‘s original click-bait article title that waves a design and labor rate in readers’ faces).

 At McGrews, we are naturally just agog at all this activity and very proud to have played our role in this fantastic project.